Maniyan Pilla Adhava Maniyan Pilla

 Maniyan Pilla Adhava Maniyan Pilla is a 1981 Indian Malayalam-language comedy film written, directed and scripted by Balachandra Menon.
 The film stars Sudheer Kumar (Maniyanpilla Raju), Venu Nagavally, Jose Prakash and Ambika.
 The film revolves around Maniyanpilla, an illiterate man from a poor household, who goes to the city to make a living.
 The film was produced and distributed by E. J. Peter under the banner of St. Martin Films.
 The producer had signed Kamal Haasan for the film as the lead actor, but due to circumstances, Menon replaced Haasan with his real life friend Sudheer Kumar as the lead actor.
 The film has a musical score by G. Devarajan.
 The cinematography was handled by Ramachandra Babu.
-The film was release on 1 May 1981 and was a commercial success and was a breakthrough for Sudheer Kumar, who adopted the hypocorism Maniyanpilla Raju after the success of the film.
+The film was released on 1 May 1981 and was a commercial success and was a breakthrough for Sudheer Kumar, who adopted the hypocorism Maniyanpilla Raju after the success of the film.